mwarning/guest-counter/README.md

 The script maintains a database in `/tmp/guest_counter.db` to track all devices.

+## Options

+Options can be set at the top of the script.

+* `DEVICE_AGE_HOURS`
-Counted are devices that are online for less than 8 hours.
+  Count devices that are less than n hours old.
+  Default: 8

+* `DEVICE_TIMEOUT_HOURS`
+  Timeout devices that are more than n hours old.
+  Default: 12

+* `IF_NAME`
+  Interface name.
+E.g. eth0.
+  Default: 12

+* `DEVICE_SOURCE`
+  Source for the list of devices on the network. `neigh` for neighbor cache like ARP. `nmap` for network scanning or `dhcp` for reading the DHCP lease file.
+  Default: nmap

+## Notes

-That is why you have to let the script run for that time to be able to exclude servers and routers from being counted as guests.
+The script has to be run at least DEVICE_AGE_HOURS to be able to exclude servers and routers from being counted as guests.
-Devices that has not been seen for 12 hours, will be removed from the database entirely.
-These values are configurable.